AntoniosFl/SQL-Nanodegree-Program/Project-No1-Deforestation-Exploration/README.md

 c.
 Based on the table you created, which regions of the world DECREASED in forest area from 1990 to 2016?

 ## 3. COUNTRY-LEVEL DETAIL ##

-*Instructions:*

-Answering these questions will help you add information into the template.
-Use these questions as guides to write SQL queries.
-Use the output from the query to answer these questions.

 a.
 Which 5 countries saw the largest amount decrease in forest area from 1990 to 2016?
 What was the difference in forest area for each?